 Starting Aug.
-15, hybrid courses will be considered residence training for GI Bill purposes, triggering the Monthly Housing Allowance (MHA) to be paid accordingly.
+15, hybrid courses will be considered residence training for Veterans education benefits purposes, triggering the Monthly Housing Allowance (MHA) to be paid accordingly.
 Until now, a student enrolled in hybrid classes was eligible for only half the national average MHA, a much lower payout than the full residence rate in almost all cases, unless their class met stringent requirements.

 Starting Aug.
-15, however, all GI Bill recipients taking hybrid courses using the Post-9/11 GI Bill will be paid the MHA amount for the location where they take the majority of their classroom training.
+15, however, all Veteran education benefits recipients taking hybrid courses using the Post-9/11 Veterans education benefits will be paid the MHA amount for the location where they take the majority of their classroom training.